SaraTisell/afiyet-olsun/README.md

 * Development: Favicon
   * As a developer I need to create a favicon similar to the logotype to increase user experience.

+### Milestone 2 - Database & Integration
+#### EPIC 2 - Database schema & system integration
+##### Tasks/Stories
+* Development: Implement database management system
+  * As a developer I need to implement DBMS into my project to offer database-dependent features.
+* Development: Set up database
+  * As a developer I need to set up DBMS to store and manage data for webb application.
+* Development: Entity-Relationship Diagrams
+  * As a developer I need to create ERD's for my database to define requirements.

 ### Strategy